open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 2: Create the block sequence

 Click on *block_sequence* in the overview.
-At the moment this `sequence` is empty.
-We want *block sequence* to consist of a block of trials, followed by a  `feedback` display.
+At the moment this SEQUENCE is empty.
+We want *block sequence* to consist of a block of trials, followed by a  FEEDBACK display.
 For this we need to do the following:

 __Append a reset_feedback item to reset the feedback variables__